 Ingredients and Substitutions

-• Gluten free self-raising flour – I always use the FREEE self-raising gluten free flour or Asda’s versions as they’re easy to get hold of.
-If you don’t have any self-raising flour, simply use gluten free plain flour or All Purpose flour and add 1 tsp gluten free baking powder per 100g of flour.
+• Gluten Free Self-Raising Flour: I always use the FREEE self-raising gluten free flour.
+If you don’t have any self-raising flour, simply use gluten free plain flour or all purpose flour and add 1 tsp gluten free baking powder per 100g of flour.
 I’d also recommend adding 1/4 tsp xanthan gum to your mixture to help make the dough more pliable.
-You’ll need a gluten free flour blend though – a single flour such as coconut or almond won’t work.

 Need some ideas for how to top your gluten free flatbread pizzas?
 Here are some of my favourite ways to load them up: